How to Join the Coast Guard: Steps, Requirements, FAQs, & More

 A Day in the Life of a Coast Guard

-As we know, a day in the life of a Coast Guard, not only Coast Guard for all service members, a day of life is totally different than civilians.
+As we know, a day in the life of a Coast Guard is totally different from civilians.

 Morning Routine